 Paragraph Description paused: false Specifies whether the NetBackup operator attempts to reconcile the differences between this YAML specification and the current Kubernetes cluster state.
 Set it to true only during maintenance.
 This applies only to the environment object.
 To pause reconciliation of the managed primary server, for example, you must set spec.primary.paused.
 Setting spec.paused:true ceases updates to the managed resources, including updates to their 'paused' status.
 Entries in the media servers and MSDP scaleouts lists also support the 'paused' field.
 The default value is false . primary Specifies attributes specific to the primary server resources.
-Every environment has exactly one primary server, so this section cannot be left blank. name: primary-name Set resourceNamePrefix to control the name of the primary server.
-The default value is the same as the environment's name. tag: 10.1-special To use a different image tag specifically for the primary server, uncomment this value and provide the desired tag.
-This overrides the tag specified in the common section. nodeSelector: labelKey: kubernetes.io/os labelValue: linux Specify a key and value that identifies nodes where the primary server pod runs.
-Note: This labelKey and labelValue must be the same label key:value pair used during node group creation which would be used as a toleration for primary server.
+Every environment has exactly one primary server, so this section cannot be left blank.

-Table 2-3 Environment parameters for the primary server
+Table 2-4 Environment parameters for the primary server